 Eventually, the services you offer here could turn into a full-blown digital agency.

 19. Paid Advertising Specialist.

 Pay Per Click (PPC) Advertising usually takes on a mixture of skills.
-You’ll need to be highly creative and analytic to figure out how to capture the attention of the target audience and then reading the data to figure out if the ROI was worth it.
+You’ll need to be highly creative and analytical to figure out how to capture the attention of the target audience and then read the data to figure out if the ROI was worth it.